 Through kindness, collaboration, and shared responsibility, our kaiako honour the spirit of ako — where teaching and learning are reciprocal, and everyone has knowledge and wisdom to contribute.

-I am passionate about helping children realise their potential, and Wharepapa South School provides the ideal environment for this to happen.
+I’m passionate about helping children, and our team realise their potential, and Wharepapa South School provides the perfect environment for this to happen.
+We’ve got exciting times ahead, and I’m proud to be leading our kura as we continue to grow happy, resilient, and successful learners.

 “There are no limits to what you can accomplish, except the limits you place on your own thinking.”